Guidance and tips for buying a kayak or canoe paddle

 There are also differences in the design of paddles, some are more shovel-shaped and others are elongated like a beaver's tail.
 There are also straight paddles and paddles with a small angle, the so-called bent-angle paddles.

-Canoe paddles are often wooden and showy.
+Canoe paddles are often pretty and made of wood.
 A well treated and stored wooden paddle will stay in good condition for a long time.